-We are continually striving for the next big target, yet this straight-line approach to achieving so-called success only leaves us vulnerable to the inevitable shocks on the way.
+We are continually striving for the next big target, yet this straight-line approach to achieving so-called success only leaves us vulnerable to the inevitable shocks.
 Fear of failure remains a widespread killer of innovation and a barrier to achieving our true potential.

-By adopting a growth mindset, Alex will share his journey through adversity and why we can’t always control our challenges – but we can control our response.
+By adopting a growth mindset, Alex will share his journey through adversity and why we can’t always control our challenges but can control our responses.

-Two Everest disasters will redefine the concept of success and why a system focused approach helps us to overcome our fear of failure, take ownership of adversity and recover faster from disappointments.
+Two Everest disasters will redefine the concept of success and why a system-focused approach helps us overcome our fear of failure, take ownership of adversity and recover faster from disappointments.

 We will explore why not reaching our goals can teach us more, the importance of commitment and reflection on the journey – why settle for Base Camp?